clementw168/clementw168.github.io/_posts/cs-mva/2024-10-15-beacon-biosignals-eeg-foundation-model.md

 First, they accelerate the development of specialized models by providing strong pretrained backbones that require minimal labeled data for fine-tuning.
 Second, they generate meaningful latent representations that help researchers explore, visualize, and interpret EEG data more effectively.

-Training such a model requires balancing **generalization** and **transferability**.
+Such a model must have both **generalization** and **transferability**.
 A foundation model must not only perform well on the data it has seen, but also adapt effectively to new subjects, devices, or even recording conditions.
 This paradigm, already dominant in language and vision [36, 37, 38], is still emerging in neuroscience, where signal variability and noise make it particularly challenging.
+It should also be easily fine-tuned for specific tasks.

 ## A bit of Literature